Army of Freshmen: Other ventures

 Chris Jay and Aaron Goldberg wrote the screenplay and co-produced the raunchy comedy film, The Bet which was released in 2016.
 Army of Freshmen members can be seen throughout the film as extras.
 Jay appears in the film as the character, Scott Quaker.
 Several Army of Freshmen songs are on the film's soundtrack and Jay and Goldberg wrote and performed several original comedy songs for the film.

 Jay and Goldberg wrote the screenplay, Wedding or Not, which is in pre-production and scheduled to begin filming in the summer and fall of 2020.

 Jay and Goldberg wrote and produced a pilot for an animated adult cartoon show parodying the life of Frank Sinatra, The Spank Finatra Show.
 They recorded several parody songs for the show.

-Army of Freshmen wrote and performed the original theme song for the children's film, Adventures of a Teenage Dragonslayer.
+Army of Freshmen wrote and performed the original theme song for the children's film, Adventures of a Teenage Dragon Slayer.

 Army of Freshmen wrote and performed the original theme song for the indie comedy film, Beer Pong Saved My Life which Jay had a small cameo in.

 Members of Army of Freshmen can be seen in the background of the opening sequence of the indie horror movie, The Telling as party goers at the Playboy Mansion.

 Chris Jay wrote the treatment to the Bowling For Soup video, High School Never Ends and Army of Freshmen appear in the video.